Ironpol/AorusCup/AORUSCUP.md

 ## 4.1 Platform

-All qualifiers are played on FACEIT.
+All qualifiers and playoffs are played on FACEIT.

 FACEIT Anti-Cheat is mandatory.